 In the past few years the girls have been featured as MTV Iggy’s Artists of the Week, performed on BBC Newsnight, secured broadsheet coverage in most of the UK’s leading newspapers, and for the last two years have been included in Unicef’s Imagine campaign, alongside the likes of Katy Perry and will.i.am.

 Their 2018 single ”Talk To Me” addressed the urgent need for a more open conversation around mental health issues.
 The video won Best Music Video at the Festigious Film Festival, Best D.O.P at the International Music Video Underground Awards and an Honorable Mention at Los Angeles Film Awards — as well as being shortlisted for various other awards.

-Their single “Love Me Right Now” premiered on Hunger TV and has been selected by jewelry giant Pandora for an ongoing global online campaign, which Bloom Twins also star in.
+Their single “Love Me Right Now” premiered on Hunger TV and was selected by jewelry giant Pandora for a six-month, global online campaign, which Bloom Twins also starred in.